jt196/vanilla-cookbook/docs/roadmap.md

 See (closed) [Issue #191](https://github.com/jt196/vanilla-cookbook/issues/191)

-### Categories
+### Advanced Filtering

-I know, it's a shitshow right now.
-I've half a mind to just remove them frankly.
+It might be nice to automate away some of this categorical filtering - ingredient groups for example...

-This is terrible on mobile right now, I think it needs simplification - perhaps a simpler method, like text filtering/scrolling.
+The categories have been hidden away as a power user option as per [Issue #262](https://github.com/jt196/vanilla-cookbook/issues/126).
+Frankly, they look is terrible on mobile right now, I think it needs simplification - perhaps a simpler method, like text filtering/scrolling.

-    Checkbox next to each category
+- Checkbox next to each category
-    User checks the category they want to move
+- User checks the category they want to move
-    Then the user is presented with the list (minus their category) They check another item to make it the parent
+- Then the user is presented with the list (minus their category)
+- They check another item to make it the parent
-    User can filter the list if they want
+- User can filter the list if they want
-    Confirm make parent button
+- Confirm make parent button

 I don't want to faff around with the Category edit on the new recipe or edit page, but when we want to add some, save and add a back option to the category edit page.